 ||Independence Day, Martin Luther King, Good Friday, Memorial Day, Veterans Day

 Peter was in high school.
-He was doing on-the-job training at a printing company.
+He had a part-time job at a printing company.
 He wanted to learn the business.
-He hoped to have his own company some day.
+He hoped to have his own company someday.

-Today Peter sat in a small room working on a calendar.
+Today Peter was working on a calendar.
 The calendar was for the schools in the county.
 It was a big order, and it was important for everything to be correct.

 "I need someone to check this calendar.
 Are the January holidays correct?"
 Peter asked.